FNakano/CFA/projetos/powerAndsignalDistribution/README.md

 From the table above, 4 distribution rows are necessary, two pairs of them are connected with one strap each.

 Figure 2 - Finished distributors.
 Six row distributor above, with its left-side rows 2 and 3 connected with a strap; four row distributor below, with left side rows connected with a strap and right side rows connected with another strap.
+Scale is in centimeters.
 ![](./5028552426487132021.jpg)